LineageOS/charter/device-support-requirements.md

 ## Lineage.Dependencies

 * Device trees MUST support a lineage.dependencies file for `breakfast` command & roomservice to be functional.
+* This file MUST NOT include any dependencies outside of the "LineageOS" organization.

 ## Build Type